selfire1/BibleGateway-to-Obsidian/README.md

 ### 2. Run the script

 Once you have navigated to the directory containing both scripts, run `bash bg2obs.sh`.
 This will run the bash script.
+A folder called `Scripture` with subfolders like `Genesis`, `Exodus` and so on will be created in the current folder.

-`NOTE`: In this directory, a folder called `Scripture` with subfolders like `Genesis`, `Exodus` and so on will be created.
+**Note**: This script uses the clipboard to manipulate the text.
+You might find that copying and pasting while running the script does not work as expected.

 Several options are available via command-line switches.
 Type `bash bg2obs.sh -h` at any time to display them.